 Important Note: Indexes do take up memory space.
 Unused/old indexes should be removed using the “Delete Index” right-click option.

-Unless configred otherwise, index shards are stored in the /dotsecure/esdata/ directory from the root of dotCMS.
-One of the nice features of elastic search is that each shard can potentially be stored on a separate disk.
+Unless configured otherwise, index shards are stored in the /dotsecure/esdata/ directory from the root of dotCMS (e.g. /dotserver/tomcat-X.x.xx/webapps/ROOT/dotsecure/esdata in the default dotCMS distribution).

-To configure a different location for the ElasticSearch indexes, you need to modify the property: DYNAMIC_CONTENT_PATH in your dotmarketing-config.properties file (with a plugin, of course).
+To configure a different location for your Elasticsearch indexes, you must modify the

-When a new server is joined to the cluster (see cluster doc), ElasticSearch will recognize the server and begin replicating to it.
-When a server is taken down, the replicated index may display a “yellow” or inactive status if the number of nodes configured in the cluster does not at least match the number of replicated indexes.
+When a new server is joined to the cluster (see cluster doc), Elasticsearch automatically recognizes the server and begins replicating to it.
+When a server is removed from the cluster or goes offline, the replicated index may display a “yellow” or inactive status if the number of nodes configured in the cluster does not at least match the number of replicated indexes.

-The ElasticSearch index may even be configured to run as a “stand-alone” ElasticSearch server and connected to each node in a dotCMS cluster.
+The Elasticsearch index may also be configured to run as a “stand-alone” Elasticsearch server and connect to each node in a dotCMS cluster.